 Financial Aid Warning

 A student will automatically be placed on financial aid warning if the student fails to meet the institutional grade point average (IGPA) and/or SAP requirements.
 Once the student is placed on financial aid warning, he/she will receive a notification via his/her student email account with information about financial aid warning.
-A student in this category may receive financial aid for the next academic year, but by the end of that academic year, the student must be making satisfactory academic progress.
-If the student does not make up the deficiencies and remove himself/herself from financial aid warning, the student is no longer eligible for Financial Aid.
+A student in this category may receive financial aid for the next academic term, but by the end of that academic term, the student must be making satisfactory academic progress.
+If the student does not make up the deficiencies and remove himself/herself from financial aid warning, the student is no longer eligible for Financial Aid the following term of enrollment.
 The student will remain in this status until he/she has returned to a satisfactory academic progress standing.
 A student who does not meet the time frame requirement will, without warning, become ineligible for financial aid.

 Appeal Process